 These advancements and new understandings could be used for compensating visual impairment, with technology knowing how does the visual channel interprets the visual stimulus as neural signals.
 And could be extended even to new algorithms of image/video processing and autonomous robot navigation.

-- Bruno Cessac – Team leader of the Biovision INRIA team.
+- Bruno Cessac – Team leader of the Biovision Lab.
 French coordinator of the MAGMA associated team

 - Maria-José Escobar – Chilean coordinator of the MAGMA associated team – Advanced Center for Electrical and Electronic Engineering (AC3E), Department of the Universidad Técnica Federico Santa María, Valparaíso, Chile.

 - Rodrigo Cofré – Universidad de Valparaiso (UV), Centro de Investigación y Modelamiento de Fenómenos Aleatorios (CIMFAV) and Instituto de Ingeniería Matemática UV, Valparaíso, Chile

 - Adrián Palacios – Principal Investigator at Centro Interdisciplinario de Neurociencia de Valparaíso – Full Professor at Faculty of Sciences, Universidad de Valparaíso

 - Ignacio Ampuero – Universidad Técnica Federico Santa María (UTFSM), Valparaíso, Chile